c2997108/lastwasm/README.rst

 - Regression test:

-  * ``npm run test:web`` generates a fresh TAB baseline with the Node WASM CLI and compares it byte-for-byte with an 8-worker browser search.
+  * ``npm run test:web`` generates a fresh TAB baseline with the Node WASM CLI and compares it byte-for-byte with an 8-thread browser search.
+  * ``npm run test:pthread`` checks that one shared WASM instance executes LAST's pthread search concurrently and reports effective CPU usage.

-The requested worker count is capped by the number of query FASTA records.
-A single query record is kept on one search worker to preserve LAST's query-level semantics.
-The UI shows elapsed time and an approximate remaining time.
-The first run estimates after search workers start completing; later runs also use a small browser-local timing model from previous runs.
+The requested thread count is capped by the number of query FASTA records.
+A single query record therefore uses one search thread.
+The UI shows elapsed time and an approximate remaining time, using a small browser-local timing model from previous runs when available.
 Other LAST options are passed through to the compiled LAST programs rather than reinterpreted by a separate JavaScript search engine.

 WASM/Node (legacy experimental)
 -------------------------------